imooon/superfast-social-media-api/README.md

 # SuperFast Social Media API

 #### This social network API is perfect for startups, designed to effortlessly handle large amounts of diverse data using MongoDB, a NoSQL database.
 With easy-to-use commands, you can swiftly start the server and sync models, ensuring seamless integration.
 Using Postman, you can access user and thought data in a neatly formatted JSON layout.
 Plus, creating, updating, and deleting users and thoughts is a breeze with intuitive POST, PUT, and DELETE routes.
 You can also manage reactions to thoughts and friends lists with ease.
-[GitHub Repository URL: https://github.com/imooon/superfast-social-media-api]
+[GitHub Repository URL: https://github.com/imooon/superfast-social-media-api] [Video walkthrough URL: https://drive.google.com/file/d/1R8lWXRZgZo3uzBnNJuSM0GN4VuhSO66m/view?usp=sharing]

 # User Story